SQL Server Management Studio: Importing and Exporting Data

 Data import and export are essential for a variety of scenarios, including:

-- Data Migration: Moving data from one database to another, such as during system upgrades or migrations.
+- Data Migration: Moving data from one server or database to another.

 - Data Integration: Combining data from multiple sources for analysis or reporting.